+In 2023, IRAs allow investors to put up to $6,500 a year into their account ($7,500 if they’re older than 50).
 There are two options for opening an IRA — a traditional IRA or a Roth IRA, both of which have different tax advantages.

-Any contributions made to a traditional IRA can be either fully or partially deductible, and typically, earnings and gains of an IRA aren’t taxed until distribution.
+Any contributions made to a traditional IRA can be either fully or partially tax-deductible, and typically, earnings and gains of an IRA aren’t taxed until distribution.

 Late to the Retirement Savings Game?

 Starting to save for retirement late is better than not starting at all.
 In fact, the government allows catch-up contributions for those over the age of 50.
-Catch-up contributions of up to $6,500 are allowed on a 401(k), 403(b), SARSEP, or governmental 457(b).
+Catch-up contributions of up to $7,500 in 2023 are allowed on a 401(k), 403(b), SARSEP, or governmental 457(b).